Adoria298/Python-Main-2.7/README.md

 # Python-Main-2.7
-Random, Python 2.7 files that I'm working on.
+Random Python 2.7 files that I'm working on.